silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/add-a-secret.md

 ---
-description: This article describes how to add a secret to Cerby.
+description: "This article describes how to add a secret to Cerby."
 intercom_id: 8705289
 ---